scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 both C and Python implementations.

-We plan to extend GPU support to the full range of C data types, but only float32 tensors are supported as of writing.
+We plan to extend GPU support to the full range of C data types, but only float32 tensors are supported as of this writing.
 There is also no support for sparse vectors or matrices on the GPU, although algorithms from the CUSPARSE package should make it easy to add at least basic support for sparse GPU objects.

 Conclusion
 ------------

 Theano is a mathematical expression compiler for Python that translates high level NumPy-like code into machine language for efficient CPU and GPU computation.
 Theano achieves good performance by minimizing the use